-Order a whole pizza from Boardwalk Pizza and Pasta or Redd Rockett’s Pizza Port.
-You can get pepperoni, veggie or plain cheese amd round out the meal with a salad to split.
+Order a whole pizza from Boardwalk Pizza and Pasta or Alien Pizza Planet inside the parks.
+You can get pepperoni, veggie or plain cheese and round out the meal with a salad to split.

 My family and I ordered the 1/2 meter family-sized pizza at Naples Ristorante e Pizzeria in Downtown Disney District.
 It was enough to feed six people (and there were a few slices left we just couldn’t finish!)
 For less than $50, this was a decent price to feed us all.
 They let us go 50/50 on the toppings to please everyone in the family.

 Purchase discount Disneyland and Walt Disney World tickets and vacation packages from my affiliate Get Away Today.

 Use the Promo Code REWRITTEN and receive an extra $10 off any 2-night or longer Southern California package.
 (Hotel and 2 ticket minimum purchase to qualify for the discount).